PyconUK/2017.pyconuk.org/pages/tickets.md

 ---
 Tickets are available for between one and five days of the conference.

+The first four days of the conference will be include talks and workshops, while the fifth will be a day of sprints.

 [Buy your ticket now!](https://hq.pyconuk.org/tickets/orders/new/)

 If you are paying for your own ticket, you should pay at the Individual rate.